gardener/gardener/docs/api-reference/extensions.md

 </em>
 </td>
 <td>
-<p>SecretRef is a reference to a secret that contains the actual result of the generated cloud config.</p>
+<p>SecretRef is a reference to a secret that contains the cloud provider credentials.</p>
 </td>
 </tr>
 <tr>